-49.2.2 Steel Reinforcing
+50.2.2 Steel reinforcing

-Welded steel wire reinforcing fabric shall be SL82 in accordance with MRTS71 Reinforcing Steel and shall be hot-dipped galvanised in accordance with AS 4680.
+Steel reinforcement shall be in accordance with drawings.
+Welded steel-wire reinforcing fabric shall be minimum SL82 in accordance with MRTS71 Reinforcing Steel and shall be hot-dipped galvanised in accordance with AS/NZS 4680.

-49.2.3 Fixing pins
+50.2.3 Fixing pins

-Fixing pins shall be 1.0 m long N12 steel reinforcing bars conforming to the requirements of MRTS71 Reinforcing Steel and shall be hot-dipped galvanised in accordance with AS 4680.
+Fixing pins shall be 1.0 m long N12 steel reinforcing bars conforming to the requirements of MRTS71 Reinforcing Steel and shall be hot-dipped galvanised in accordance with AS/NZS 4680.
 Bending operations, where required, shall be carried out prior to hot-dipped galvanising.